kzl86/invitel-outages-reporter/README.md

 # invitel-outages-reporter
-connects to the Invitel maintenance page and search for outages for the next week, results will be displayed.
+connects to the ISP Invitel maintenance page and search for network/power outages for the next week, results (timewindows, reasons, etc.) will be displayed.
 The cities and streets are hard coded.